wangmengHB/utilities-library/packages/gl-image/readme.md

 | vignette_amount    | 0                 | [0, 1]      |
 | vignette_size      | 0                 | [0, 1]      |

-note: default value means no filter effect.
+default value in the above table means no filter effect.

+###### note:
+1. please make sure the image source url is cross-origin, otherwise browser will block reading pixels from the image. gl-image will failed to do anything.
+2. please make sure your browser supports webgl.

-# how to use
+# usage

 ## use case 1. simple use
 ```ts